Learn about actual and potential costs

 Where can I purchase Computer-Aided Design Software?

-The CAD software market exhibits a high level of market share concentration, with the top four vendors (Autodesk, Dassault Systemes, 3D Systems and Trimble) comprising about 63.5% of the market's revenue.
-In total, an estimated 60 vendors make up the estimated $2.3-billion domestic market.
-Dassault and Autodesk are long established...
+The CAD software market exhibits a high level of market share concentration, with the top four vendors (Autodesk, Dassault Systemes, Robert McNeel & Associates and Trimble) comprising well over 50.0% of the market's revenue.
+In total, an estimated 150 vendors make up the market, with Dassault and Autodesk positioned...
 Subscribe to learn more.

 Questions to ask potential suppliers